-A Guide to Second Date Sex – Stream It or Skip It
+A Guide to Second Date Sex review

 Based on her acclaimed Edinburgh Fringe Play of 2012, A Guide to Second Date Sex, Rachel Hiron’s directorial debut reflects its theatrical roots with pride.
-Hiron offers us a quintessentially British situation comedy bathed in awkwardness as two twenty-something adults keen to embrace the spark of a new relationship fumble around the traps in their way while their friends pile on the pressure with less than helpful advice.
+Hiron offers us a quintessentially British situation comedy, bathed in awkwardness, as two twenty-something adults, keen to embrace the spark of a new relationship, fumble around the traps in their way while their friends pile on the pressure with less-than-helpful advice.

 Laura (Alexandra Roach) lives with her mum following the collapse of a long-term relationship with a man who turned out to be gay.
 Meanwhile, Ryan (George MacKay) has recently suffered the indignity of finding his girlfriend having sex with one of his best mates in the lounge.
 Both Ryan and Laura are desperate to move on, yet the ghosts of their past equally trap them, their confidence knocked as they search for someone new.